PzAz04Maus/Abiogenesis/_AB13 High priority stuff/1 Settings Theory & Fluff/Core Lore/1 Paranatural.md

 # Lore
 The cosmos cast a pitch black shadow over the inner workings of the universe during the de Kuiper event. as modern science was demoted to classical theory in an instant, Unexplainable phenomena and contradictory behavior became far more than the province of quantum mechanics or the proposals of theoretical physicists; nature itself acquired a new sibling.

+Like max plancks solution to the Rayleigh–Jeans problem, The De kuiper event presaged the post quantum revolution /catastrophe, Unlike plancks solution, the post quantum revolution produced a cambrian explosion of competing theoretical or experimental theories.
+All have borne fruit, but none have been proven, and none have unified De kuipers children into a single fundamental framework.

 To the practitioners, the professors, and the researchers, the fields that lie above the natural sciences are the paranatural, while the new fields above the pure sciences of math and reasoning are called the metanormal.

 > **paranatural, supernormal** (_[comparative](https://en.wiktionary.org/wiki/Appendix:Glossary#comparative "Appendix:Glossary")_ **more **paranatural****, _[superlative](https://en.wiktionary.org/wiki/Appendix:Glossary#superlative "Appendix:Glossary")_ **most **paranatural****)